What is Section 194O?

 - Payment to ABC Private Limited = 1,38,000 – 7,080 – 1,380 = Rs.
 1,29,540

-- Amazon would deposit TDS of Rs.
-1,380 with the Income Tax Department and file TDS Return Form 26Q
+- Amazon would deposit a TDS of Rs.
+1,380 with the Income Tax Department and will file a TDS Return in Form 26Q

 - If ABC Private Limited has not provided PAN, then TDS should be deducted @ 5%